jina-ai/executor-qdrant-indexer/README.md

 ### Configure the Search Behaviors on-the-fly

-**At search time**, you can also pass arguments to config the `match` function.
+**At search time**, you can also pass arguments to parametrize the `match` function.
 This can be useful when users want to query with different arguments for different data requests.
-For instance, the following codes query with a custom `limit` in `parameters` and only retrieve the top 100 nearest neighbors.
-This will overwrite existing `match_args` if defined when initialized.
+For instance, the following code makes query with a custom `limit` in `parameters` and only retrieve the top 100 nearest neighbors.
+This will override existing parameters in `match_args` if defined during Executor intialization.

 ```python
 with f: